 In the Southern Hemisphere, Australia has been the most successful proponent of the blend.
-The South Australian regions of Barossa Valley and McLaren Vale produce huge volumes of Grenache and Shiraz at all quality level every vintage.
+The South Australian regions of Barossa Valley and McLaren Vale produce huge volumes of Grenache and Shiraz at all quality levels every vintage.
 The resulting wines range from dark and spicy to rich and fruity, taking on prune and raisin flavors in exceptionally hot years.

 In the United States the blend is used in California and Washington by a group of producers who call themselves the Rhone Rangers.
 In South Africa a handful of Grenache – Syrah wines are produced in the country’s marquee Stellenbosch region.